top of page

 I must confess, I missed most of what Fanie said on that day.
 I was too intrigued by who he was and the freedom and joy that he expressed, as well as being slightly distracted by the fact that he was so handsome.
 I am not sure if Fanie picked up that I was not in a good space but he used the time to share some of his less glorious moments, maybe because he knew those were actually his victory moments.
 I appreciated him being so honest and not trying to impress me with all his achievements.

 Wholehearted people (according to Brené Brown), are those who believe that they are worthy of love and affection.
 Fanie’s parents never treated him as someone who was disabled.
-He attended an able body school and was treated the same as his brothers and sister.
+He attended an "able bodied" school and was treated the same as his brothers and sister.
 Van der Merwe knew that he was a bit different than the other kids, but not once during his childhood years did it dawn on him that he might be disabled.

 “I remember this one day specifically, all the kids were playing outside, I really wanted to play with them, but I knew that I run a bit funny, and I was not in the mood to have all the kids laugh at me, so I ended up not playing with them.”

-van der Merwe family
+The van der Merwe family

-to be courageous.
 Van der Merwe loved sport and from a young age he was climbing trees and running around.
 His parents were never overprotective, “if you fall, then you fall”.
 All the early exposure to sport significantly helped him to manage a disability that he personally was unaware of.

-My friend, Fanie and I – first time I met Fanie (Maties athletics awards 2015)
+My friend, Fanie and I – first time I met Fanie (Maties Athletics Awards 2015)

-caught my eye from across the room.
-My friend then whispered “that’s Fanie van der Merwe”, “the Paralympian?”
+When I first met Fanie, his thick black hair with the silver stripes caught my eye from across the room.
+My friend then whispered “that’s Fanie van der Merwe”.
+“The Paralympian?”
 I responded.
 I only knew him by reputation.
 I then awkwardly kept on staring at him.
 Eventually, I turned to my friend asking her if she knew what his disability was.
 She did not know, but we somehow concluded that he must be an amputee.
-During our coffee (second time I saw him after almost a year) I was still sort of staring at him, trying to figure out what his disability was.
+During our coffee (the second time I saw him after almost a year) I was still sort of staring at him, trying to figure out what his disability was.

 Fanie shared that in grade eleven his teacher told him to try out for the disability track team.
 He remembers looking at his teacher with confused eyes, “Juffrou, is ek dan disabled?”
 That was the very first time that Fanie was confronted with his disability.
 I smiled, as I thought, “I am glad I was not the only one confused about your disability”.